 In all cases, double-sided printing will reduce paper consumption and thus printing costs.

 Since printers, printer drivers and application programs not always seem to act or interact entirely rationally, you may have to experiment a bit before you get the desired results, but it can be done!

-For binding the printed pages you can either use ring binders, some binding system, or your creativity – I, for instance, am happy with a hole puncher and a piece of string!
+For binding the printed pages you can either use ring binders, some binding system, or, for instance, a hole puncher and a piece of string.